Simplyprotein Restaurant-Style Protein Tortilla Chips Now Available In King Soopers Stores

 Simply Protein Logo

-SimplyProtein's Restaurant-Style Tortilla Chips are available in Sea Salt, Hint of Lime, and Hint of Habanero.
+SimplyProtein's Restaurant-Style Protein Tortilla Chips are available at King Soopers in Sea Salt and Hint of Lime Varieties

 119 Colorado and Wyoming Stores Now Carrying Brand's First Savory Offering, Perfect for Indulgent, Better-for-You Snacking and Game-Day Parties